zendrael/create_pas2js_app/README.md

 - access project on ```dist``` folder and upload to your server

 ## Dependencies
-- In order to start the local webserver called by the dev script, you must have Python installed on your machine
+- In order to start the local webserver called by the dev script, __on Linux or macOS__, you must have Python installed on your machine